airladon/FigureOne/docs/tutorials/equation/equation.md

 `a - b = c`

-If FigureOne, an equation is a collection ({@link DiagramElementCollection}) of **terms** and **operators** (which are {@link DiagramElementPrimitive}s).
+If FigureOne, an equation is a collection ({@link FigureElementCollection}) of **terms** and **operators** (which are {@link FigureElementPrimitive}s).
 A **form** defines the layout of terms and operators to create an equation.
 An equation can have many forms, and animation can be used to move between forms.

-As the equation, terms and operators are all {@link DiagramElement}s, then they have all the same interactivety and animation abilities as shapes and text.
+As the equation, terms and operators are all {@link FigureElement}s, then they have all the same interactivety and animation abilities as shapes and text.

 ### <a id="equation-boilerplate"></a> Equation Boilerplate